-SIDS and Kids recommends sleeping with a baby in a cot next to the parents’ bed for the first 6-12 months of a baby’s life.
-Placing a baby on their back and keeping them under supervision is equally important for night-time and daytime sleeps.
+Red Nose recommends the baby sleep in a cot next to your bed for the first 6-12 months of life.
+Placing your baby on firm, flat mattress and stying nearby important for both night-time and daytime sleeps.

 6. Breastfeed baby if possible.

-Breast milk contains substances that reduce the risk of infection and improve central nervous system development in the first six months, when SIDS carries the strongest risk.
-See the SIDS and Kids statement on breastfeeding for more information.
+Breast milk contains substances that reduce the risk of infection and improve central nervous system development in the first six months of life, when SIDS is most common.
+See this Red Nose statement on breastfeeding for more information.

-For more information on safe sleeping for babies, visit www.sidsandkids.org/safe-sleeping
+For more information on safe sleeping for babies, visit rednose.org.au.